tjmisko/tjmisko.github.io/_about/other-things-i-do.md

 ## Calisthenics

-I'll be honest, I've never really liked lifting or stretching.
+I'll be honest, I've never really liked lifting or stretching as disciplines in themselves.
 Calisthenics has been my newest project (I started in January 2023) and has me feeling really inspired to get strong and flexible!
 My goals for the year are do five consecutive muscle ups, hold the human flag and the front lever for fifteen seconds each, master the handstand, and press a handstand.

+## Cooking

+I enjoy learning about the science of cooking and applying that in my kitchen.
+I love cooking food with and for my friends and playing with different cuisines, flavors, and methods.